Homeostasis: During the study of life, one of the most important attribute to be aware of is the concept of internal balance or homeostasis.

 - Cannon’s definition of the term is solely focused on the ability of the human body to regulate certain factors like temperature and concentration of substances in the body.

 - By definition, homeostasis refers to the characteristic of a system that maintains the balance and stability between the internal and external environment.

 Examples of Homeostasis

-Homeostasis is widely exhibited by almost all living organisms.
-It is happening constantly which is almost impossible to find any organism that does not perform it.
-The following are just some few examples from the human body and our ecosystems.
+Almost all living organisms widely exhibit homeostasis.
+It is constantly happening which is almost impossible to find any organism that does not perform it.
+The following are just a few examples from the human body and our ecosystems.

 1. Maintenance of Body Temperature